Atiu An Eco-lovers Paradise

-As one of the three southern group islands known as Nga-Pu-Toru, Atiu attracts the spirit of the explorer.
+As one of the three Southern Group islands known as Nga-Pu-Toru, Atiu attracts the spirit of the explorer.
 With no nightclubs, virtually no township and a couple of cafes along with precious little traffic – this is a true escape.
-Life is pretty much the same as it was some 25 years ago and offers therefore a really genuine insight into island living with its five small villages of Tengatangi, Areora, Ngatiarua, Mapumai and Teenui nestled in the centre.
-Gardens thrive on its rich soil and on certain days the soft aroma of organically grown coffee beans roasting wafts past from plantations that produce some of the best Arabica coffee in the Pacific.
+Life is pretty much the same as it was some 25 years ago and therefore offers a really genuine insight into island living with its five small villages of Tengatangi, Areora, Ngatiarua, Mapumai and Teenui nestled in the centre.
+Gardens thrive on Atiu’s rich soil and on certain days the soft aroma of organically grown coffee beans roasting wafts past from plantations that produce some of the best Arabica coffee in the Pacific.

 Atiu is only a quick 45-minute flight from Rarotonga and Aitutaki with Air Rarotonga.
 From Rarotonga, there are flights three times per week on Saturdays, Mondays and Wednesdays.
 From Aitutaki, there are flights three times per week on Fridays, Mondays and Wednesdays.
 Air Rarotonga also offer an Aitutaki and Atiu Island Combo package.

-For a truly unforgettable experience stay with one of our local families, or if you prefer you can book into the Atiu Villa’s where you’ll find a pool, Wi-Fi, tennis court and a restaurant to provide your evening meals.
+For a truly unforgettable experience, stay with one of our local families or book into the Atiu Villas where you’ll find a pool, Wi-Fi, tennis court and a restaurant that provides your evening meals.

 Explore Atiu like never before.
 Interactive technology and hotspots allow you to see the Cook Islands from anywhere around the world.
 Switch easily between places of interest and accommodations on Atiu.
 It’s the perfect virtual escape to feel like you’re almost here with us.